 Here, we have considered what it means to explore the vastness of space, our place within it, and more.
 Take a bold, brave step out into the stars, and see what mysteries you uncover…

 Earth... does this planet mean the world to you?
 For the Beyond and Between Exhibition our artists plummet through the depths of our atmosphere and explore the geological and climatic weather patterns effecting this beautiful, delicate planet, seen through the lens of orbiting satellites of the European Space Agency and addressing these pressing subject matters.
-Through raising awareness of our planet’s anthropogenic climate change, it highlights our tenuous future on Earth, which asks the question: can we as a species adapt to survive on a new world or can we save this one?
+Through raising awareness of our planet’s anthropogenic climate change, it highlights our tenuous future on Earth, which asks: can we as a species adapt to survive on a new world, or can we save this one?
 By investigating these different aspects on this small rock we call home, Emily Thomas, Lucy Barter, Madi Kavanagh, Issy Mills, Eileen Murekian and Julie Reid express their artistic perspective through painting and sculpture and enter a thought-provoking dialogue with the viewer.

 In the time of a pandemic and the golden age of the internet, the need to communicate over greater distances through the aid of social media platforms and communication platforms has skyrocketed, in both professional and personal environments.
 What will this mean for the future of human relationships and our relationships with technology?
 By maintaining contact with each other, are we also enabling our own reliance on machinery?
 Are we as humans helping the progression of technology, or are we just a crutch once lent on that technology no longer needs?